LD-Shell/chemical-engineering/README.md

 # -Chemical_Engineering
-Solutions to process and chemical engineering problems in python
+Solutions to process and chemical engineering problems in python and C++